coreos/docs/os/booting-on-virtualbox.md

 ## Logging in

 Networking can take a bit of time to come up under VirtualBox and you will need to know the IP in order to connect to it.
 Press enter a few times at the login prompt and you see an IP address pop up.
+If you see VirtualBox NAT ip 10.0.2.15 you have go to virtual machine settings again then click on Network tab and then on Port Forwarding.
+In dialog add rule as follows Host Port: 2222; Guest Port 22 then you will be able to connect using command `ssh core@localhost -p2222`

 Now you can login using your private SSH key.